Pepper & Carrot AI-powered flipbook · Part 2 — Setting Up a Local AI Dev Stack: Postgres, Ollama, and a Project That Type-Checks

 docker exec -it peppercarrot-postgres psql -U peppercarrot -d peppercarrot -c "SELECT version();"

 Same idea as Option A, but with a different connection mechanism.
-Worth taking apart in the same way:
+Here it is taken apart the same way:

 Two things you’ll notice are missing compared to Option A: there’s no host, no port, and no password.
 That’s deliberate — when psql runs inside the same container as the Postgres server, it connects over a local Unix socket instead of over TCP, and the Postgres image is configured to trust local connections from its own user without a password (this is called peer authentication).
 Convenient for dev; not how the FastAPI app will talk to Postgres in later posts, which goes over TCP with the full URL.